Tics are the movements and/or sounds someone with Tourette Syndrome (TS) carries out.

 WebMD provides a more descriptive definition of tics:

-There are two types of tics — motor tics and vocal tics.
+There are two types of tics -- motor tics and vocal tics.
 These short-lasting sudden movements (motor tics) or uttered sounds (vocal tics) occur suddenly during what is otherwise normal behavior.
 Tics are often repetitive, with numerous successive occurrences of the same action.
-For instance, someone with a tic might blink their eyes multiple times or twitch their nose repeatedly.

 WebMD: Tic Disorders and Twitches